 Primary Care Research Fellowship, ACCORDS, University of Colorado Anschutz Medical Campus

-The Adult and Child Consortium for Health Outcomes Research and Delivery Science (ACCORDS) Fellowship in Primary Care Research is a collaborative training program between the University of Colorado Anschutz Medical Campus (CU-AMC) as well as affiliated institutions Kaiser Permanente of Colorado (KPCO) and Denver Health (DH).
-The goal of the Fellowship is to train post-doctoral professionals to become primary care research leaders addressing the nation’s primary care health delivery challenges.
+The ACCORDS Primary Care Research Fellowship is recruiting new fellows to start in July 2022.
+This post-doctoral fellowship is administered by ACCORDS (Adult and Child Consortium for Health Outcomes Research and Delivery Science) at the University of Colorado Anschutz Medical Campus, as well as affiliated institutions Kaiser Permanente of Colorado and Denver Health, and led by leading faculty and experts in family medicine, internal medicine, pediatrics, implementation and dissemination science, and health equity.
+The new fellowship is funded by the Health Resources and Service Administration and supports 2-3 years of training post-doctoral professionals to become primary care research leaders addressing the nation’s primary care health delivery challenges.

 The fellowship requires ≥75% FTE commitment to research training and includes a salary stipend, travel funds, equipment and research expenses, and tuition funds for trainees.

 Depending on previous experience, fellows will be able to obtain a Masters in Clinical Sciences, an MPH and/or a Certificate in Dissemination and Implementation Sciences.
 In addition, they will have access to mini-courses and faculty development seminars specific to their needs and a grant writing course to assure their future success as researchers.